kelynnski/kelynnski.github.io/_portfolio/portfolio-1.md

 #### 8. Manual reviewing process

 For each generation step, there was a lot of manual review and alalysis involved.
 I spent a lot of time going over the output in each step, from the initial PDF scraping to ensure that the texts were properly scraped, to reviewing the information the AI considered 'relevant' in the information extraction step, and to every course description it gave as output.
 Throughout the process the different steps were saved in CSVs so I could conveniently compare the results, make notes on what improved (or worsened) with each change to prompts and parameter adjustments, and then try again.
-In this way I learned which little tweaks to the prompts (prompt engineering) made huge differences, when trying to cram too much into one prompt resulted in less optimal text generations, and the value of creating a 'fake' conversation history with example responses that made it so the output was more uniform and resembled what we were looking for.
+In this way I learned which little tweaks to the prompts  made huge differences (gaining experience in prompt engineering), when trying to cram too much into one prompt resulted in less optimal text generations, and even the value of creating a 'fake' conversation history with example responses that made it so the output was more uniform and resembled what we were looking for.
 Given the nature of the trying to generate course descriptions and what counted as a 'good' course description, a lot of it was quite subjective, and sometimes when I found the course descriptions to be satisfactory, the content team reviewing the output would not like how the AI phrased something (which guided much of the hard coded rules and checks I put in place).
 Because of this, the experimentation and multiple iterations of the manual review process were necessary.